DengPingFan/Inf-Net/README.md

 ## 11. TODO LIST

-> If you want to improve the usability of code or any other advices, please feel free to contact me directly ([E-mail](gepengai.ji@gmail.com)).
+> If you want to improve the usability of code or any other pieces of advice, please feel free to contact me directly ([E-mail](gepengai.ji@gmail.com)).

 - [ ] Support `NVIDIA APEX` training.